 The first thing to determine is whether the student has a Letter of Accommodation setting forth the accommodations approved by Accessibility Services.
 If the student does not have such a letter, do not seek to arrange accommodations with the student yourself; refer him or her immediately to Accessibility Services.

-A Letter of Accommodation is a letter from Accessibility Services which lists the specific academic accommodations that have been approved for an individual student.
+A Letter of Accommodation is a letter from Accessibility Services that lists the specific academic accommodations that have been approved for an individual student.
 A student who has a Letter of Accommodation, dated in the semester in which the class is taking place, is currently registered with Accessibility Services and has provided medical documentation of his or her disability.

-If a student asks for an accommodation but does not deliver a Letter of Accommodation (LoA) from Accessibility Services verifying eligibility for academic adjustments, it is strongly recommended that you contact Accessibility Services or direct the student to do so.
-Similarly, if a student asks you for an accommodation, and that specific accommodation is not listed in the LoA, you are not obligated to provide it.
+If a student asks for accommodation but does not deliver a Letter of Accommodation (LoA) from Accessibility Services verifying eligibility for academic adjustments, it is strongly recommended that you contact Accessibility Services or direct the student to do so.
+Similarly, if a student asks you for accommodation, and that specific accommodation is not listed in the LoA, you are not obligated to provide it.
 To reiterate, you are urged not to arrange accommodations for the student; refer him or her instead to Accessibility Services.
-If you are ever uncertain about your obligations, please call at 620-665-3554 or email email@example.com.
+If you are ever uncertain about your obligations, please call at 620-665-3554 or email firstname.lastname@example.org.

 Accessibility Services is the campus office designated to work with all students to put in place the appropriate accommodations.
 They provide a wide array of support services, accommodations, and programs to remove barriers to full participation in College programs and services.